HEATING ASSISTANCE FAQ

 - NOTICE OF APPEAL OF RIGHTS

-FUEL ASSISTANCE: FREQUENTLY ASKED QUESTIONS
+HEATING ASSISTANCE: FREQUENTLY ASKED QUESTIONS

-What is Fuel Assistance?
+What is Heating Assistance?

-How do I apply for Fuel Assistance?
+How do I apply for Heating Assistance?

 Does the intake worker process my application?

 The intake worker takes your information and tries to obtain all information needed to complete the application.
-Your application will then be reviewed by a Certifier according to your completed application date.
-At that point additional information may be requested to determine eligibility based on Program Guidelines.
+Your application will then be reviewed by a certifier according to your completed application date.
+At that point additional information may be requested to determine eligibility based on program guidelines.
 A letter will be sent to you requesting additional information, or informing you of your eligibility and benefit amount.